hjkng/audiogenX/rebuttal.md

 We sincerely appreciate your valuable feedback and time for reviewing this paper.
 For the concerns you bring up, we would like to address them as follows.

 ### Weakness 1: Addressing clarity and coherence.
-We thanks for bringing up this lack of clarity.
-We agree that notations are quite numerous to represent the architecutre of Audiogen where many components are composed.
+We thank you for your thorough and valuable review.
+We agree that notations are quite numerous to represent the architecture of Audiogen where many components are composed.
+We have

-### Weakness 2: Addressing
+### Weakness 2: Addressing the experimental setting
+While explanation methods have been extensively explored in various domains, to our knowledge, no existing methods address explanations for text-to-audio generation models.
+Consequently, evaluation metrics for explainability in the audio generation domain do not exist yet.
+In other domains, fidelity is one of the prevalent metrics that measure the change of target class probability in supervised settings.
+However, In generation tasks, such ground truths and labels do not exist.
+When the same textual input is fed into the generation model, the output can vary due to top-p (nucleus) sampling.
+Thus, evaluating explanations is particularly challenging when ground truth or class labels are unavailable.
+Therefore, a fidelity or confusion matrix is inadequate in the absence of ground truths.
+Given the nature of the audio domain, KL divergence is widely employed in most audio generation research.
+This metric leverages the distribution of each class to represent the inherent meaning of audio.
+While traditional audio generation models measure KL divergence between generated audio and reference audio in datasets like AudioCaps, we measure the difference between generated audio and factual/counterfactual audio perturbed through optimized explanation masks.
+This allows us to observe the impact of explanation masks even in the absence of ground truths.

-### Weakness 3: Addressing general
+### Weakness 3: Suggestion of applying a generalizable approach in other seq2seq tasks

+### Question 1: Non-transference from XAI for audio precessing models to audio generation models
+Audio processing model is mainly sequence-to-one model to predict the target class by processing the input audio in tasks of speech recognition and audio classification.
+These models take sequential input as audio and predict the target class in supervised settings.
+Since text-to-audio generation model is squence-to-sequence model, taking input as text and generating sequential output as audio in multi-modality, the current method in line 30 is inapplicable to adapt for explanation of AudioGen.

+### Question 2: Consideration of Top-k, p sampling in XAI

+### Question 3: XAI for other type of audio generation models

+### Question 4: Addressing clarity of notations

-### Question 1-2:
+### Question 5: Definition of $h_{E}$

-### Question 3-5:
+### Question 6-7: Definition of the mask

-### Question 6-11:
+### Question 8-11: